-It is a game of life and death, initiated by the coldly distant Princess Turandot: Each suitor must solve three riddles.
-Failure means death; and no prince has so far succeeded in winning her hand.
-But Prince Calaf, a stranger in Turandot’s realm, is willing to risk everything.
-When he solves the riddles and demands his »prize«, he discovers a frightened woman who refuses to give herself to the stranger.
-And now, it is the princess who undergoes torment: In order to retain her freedom, she must discover the prince’s true name.
-Giacomo Puccini’s last opera, which remained unfinished, was premiered as a fragment in 1926.
-This is a multi-layered work of great emotional impact and daring instrumentation, unique in its use of exotic melodies borrowed from traditional Chinese folk music.
-The French director Marie-Eve Signeyrole, who has been nominated for the FAUST Prize, will make her debut at the Semperoper with this production of Puccini’s operatic thriller.
+It is a game of life and death initiated by the elusive Princess Turandot: each suitor for her hand must solve three riddles.
+Failure means execution.
+And so far, no prince has been able to win the great prize.
+But then a stranger arrives in the kingdom of Turandot, Prince Calaf, who is determined to take on the challenge.
+When he solves the riddles and claims the princess in marriage as agreed, he encounters a frightened woman who refuses to wed the stranger – and now the princess becomes the tortured one, for she must find out the prince’s name in order to keep her freedom.
+Unfinished at his death, Giacomo Puccini’s final opera was premiered as a fragment in 1926.
+This is a multi-layered masterpiece of great emotional intensity, musical brilliance and unique in its use of exotic Chinese melody.
+French stage director Marie-Eve Signeyrole makes her Semperoper debut with this operatic thriller.

 A Mandarin reads out to the people the law that has been in force for years: Princess Turandot will marry the first princely suitor who can successfully answer three riddles.
 If he is unable to do so, he will be beheaded.
 On the same day, the unsuccessful Prince of Persia, the last contender thus far for the hand of the Princess, is led to the scaffold.
 The people, thirsting for blood, impatiently await the spectacle.
 But the mood shifts when they realize the prince’s youth, and they beg the Princess for mercy – in vain.
 Hidden in the crowd of onlookers is Timur, a Tartar king who has been driven out of his empire and is now a fugitive.
 He is accompanied only by the slave Liù.
 When the unruly crowd threatens to trample them, a stranger approaches and supports the old man.
 He reveals himself to be Calaf, Timur's long-lost son.
 While fleeing from his country’s conquerors, he and his father were separated.
 Liù also immediately recognizes the Prince, who once smiled at her and whom she has loved ever since.
 Turandot appears and gives the signal for the execution.
 Calaf is about to curse her for her cruelty, but instead falls in love with her at first sight.
 Despite warnings from his father and Liù, and even from the ministers Ping, Pang, and Pong, the Prince, against all better wisdom, wants to be the next contender for Turandot’s hand.
 He rushes to the large gong in the palace and rings it three times to signal his readiness.